Coutts Finance Conveyancing Panel Information

 The information on this page is designed to keep solicitors and licensed conveyancers abreast of latest requirements changes by Coutts Finance and to assist in remaining on the Coutts Finance Conveyancing Panel.

-Coutts Finance Conveyancing Panel: Recently Asked Questions
+Coutts Finance Solicitor Panel: Recently Asked Questions

-Read More
+• Read More

 It is possible that Coutts Finance could request or audit my files as I am on the Coutts Finance conveyancing panel.
 Are there any confidentiality issues that I need to consider first?

 We can't comment specifically on Coutts Finance.
 Many major lenders are now introducing ‘file auditing’ as standard practice in relation to completed matters.
-This raises questions of confidentiality in relation to the borrower and the purpose to which the results of such audits will be put.
+This raises questions of confidentiality in relation to the buyer client and the purpose to which the results of such audits will be put.
 The starting point is to remember that the file does not belong to your firm, it belongs to the ‘client’.
 But, of course, we will normally have two clients – the buyer and the lender - and you will owe a duty of confidentiality to each.
 So basically, you have to separate the file and just send the lender the parts solely relating to themselves.
 But, of course, as this will basically be correspondence with the lender, mortgage instructions etc.

 Check with your COLP but a firm should not send the complete conveyancing file without the buyer client’s express consent – and if he is in dispute with the lender he is hardly likely to agree.
 However, if the lender can establish a prima facie case of fraud, then you may be under an obligation to disclose the whole file.